© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Cairn NW of Blaen-Nedd Isaf is a scheduled monument protected by Cadw under reference BR169.
 View the official record →

-Round Cairn NW of Blaen-Nedd Isaf is a prehistoric funerary monument situated in Breconshire, Wales, designated as a Scheduled Ancient Monument under the Cadw register as BR169.
+Round Cairn NW of Blaen-Nedd Isaf is a prehistoric funerary monument located in Breconshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM BR169.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR169.

 Round Cairn NW of Blaen-Nedd Isaf dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Cairn NW of Blaen-Nedd Isaf is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR169.